I reckon, when you become a parent you become chopped liver, redundant, pointless. You no longer mean anything…

 If you’re lucky enough to have parents that are alive, and you have kids, ask your mum or dad this question: If me and the kids were in a burning building, and you could only rescue the kids or me, who would it be?

-In essence, in a nutshell, in brief, in outline, to sum up… I put it to you that their answer would be, “the children”.
-Regretfully, you’re fired.
+In essence, in a nutshell, in brief, in outline, to sum up… I put it to you that they would say, regretfully, the children.
+You’re fired.

 I say this because when you’re in the company of your parents, and your own children, you become invisible.